allenhub-net/The--Complete--Github--Actions--and--Workflows--Guide/doc/filing/README.md

 ##### H/F/H - RIT / Statement History and Billing Statements

-Statement History: appears to be the "omnibus" list all statements since enrolling
+Statement History: appears to be the "omnibus" list  of all statements since enrolling.

-Billing Statements: date-based billing statement showing financial state of affairs as of statement date
+Billing Statements: date-based billing statement showing financial state of affairs as of statement date.

 **Note**: it appears that the "Statement Description" lines on the Statement History are only available in the demand-generated RIT eServices portal if there is a change since the previons Billing statement.
 Thus, Billing Statements for

-* 2025-03-03
+* 2025-05-01
 * 2025-04-01
-* 2025-05-01
+* 2025-03-03

-failed to generate in the portal, presumably becuase nothing had changed.
+fail to generate in the portal, presumably becuase nothing had changed.

 ## Reference